grauw/glass/README.md

 Author: Laurens Holst
 Contact: <laurens.nospam@grauw.nl>
 Site: <https://bitbucket.org/grauw/glass>
-License: Apache License, Version 2.0
+License: Simplified BSD License

-Glass is Apache 2.0 licensed, which means that you are free to use the software and source code in any way you wish as long as attribution is given to the original project and its author(s).
+Glass is BSD licensed, which means that you are free to use the software and source code in any way you wish as long as attribution is given to the original project and its author(s).
 For details, please consult the LICENSE file.
 To submit contributions, please contact the author.